 Megan Brousseau, Associate Director

 Megan is a lifelong resident of Riverside who specializes in connecting learners to their communities and local environment through innovative opportunities.
 Her comprehensive background in program administration includes managing nature and science education venues, and developing science education programs in non-formal learning environments.
 An active member of the Inland Empire community, Megan has spent a decade working on projects that increase community livability and sustainability, from fundraising for nonprofits to the development of southern California’s largest family nature club.
 A dedicated lifelong learner, Megan’s academic background has focused on environmental studies and human-environmental interaction with a degree in Zoology.
-Megan’s passion lies in cultivating a love and stewardship for our local environment in people of all ages.
-In her free time Megan enjoys exploring Southern California’s trails and waterways with her family and her nature club Inland Empire Kids Outdoors.
-E-mail: firstname.lastname@example.org
+Megan’s passion lies in cultivating a love and stewardship for our local environment in people of all ages. mail: firstname.lastname@example.org

 Garry W. Brown, Executive Director